 In part thanks to the eye-opening Blue Planet (which highlighted the estimated 8 million tonnes of plastic waste which enters the seas each year), an increasing number of consumers are demanding recyclable, eco-friendly packaging.
 Waitrose now stock two new organic Chateau Maris wines in recyclable cans, while Carlsberg is gluing its cans together to create an easily snap-able bond, which will apparently remove 1,200 tonnes of plastic waste annually.

 This year, Whole Foods predicts there will be “an even bigger emphasis on reuse”, with more outlets encouraging customers to bring their own bags, banning straws and reducing single-use packaging.
 Starbucks are saying goodbye to their iconic green straws, while Walkers are starting a recycling scheme for crisp packets in collaboration with Terracycle while they work on creating new types of recyclable packaging.
+An Oxford branch of Waitrose recently became the first to trial packaging-free shopping, offering consumers the opportunity to fill their own containers with a range of products using a dedicated refill station.
 “Some movements start as trends, then become necessities,” Whole Foods writes.
 “This is one of them.”

 Pacific Rim-inspired flavours

 Goji berries and acai, make way: guava, starfruit and dragon fruit are on the up, coming soon to a smoothie bowl near you.
-According to Whole Foods, Pacific Rim flavours are going to dominate the shelves in 2019, with a rise in flavours from Asia, Oceania and South America.
+According to Whole Foods, Pacific Rim flavours will dominate the shelves in 2019, with a rise in flavours from Asia, Oceania and South America.